 Sanganer was a satellite town a century ago but with the city rapidly expanding, it is part of Jaipur now.
 This town is famous the world over for its block-printed textile and fabrics.
 There are hundreds of manufacturers and artisans making block-printed fabrics.
 Do note many of these have shifted to screen printing which is faster and allows the low cost of production.
 However, it is hand-block printing that made this town world-famous.
 Sanganer is also famous for handmade paper.
 There are a handful of handmade paper manufacturers.
 One can also find the wholesale market for hand-block printed fabric in this bazaar.

 World Trade Park

-World Trade Park is a new age shopping market in Jaipur, unlike the one listed above.
+World Trade Park is a new-age shopping market in Jaipur, unlike the one listed above.
 WTP is one of the best shopping malls in Jaipur.
 It has become the preferred choice of youth for fun and entertainment as it also has a food court and movie theatre apart from shopping.
-World Trade Park has international brands like Zara, Marks & Spencers, Guess, Aldo, French Connection, Charles & Keith.
+World Trade Park has international brands like Zara, Marks & Spencer, Guess, Aldo, French Connection, and Charles & Keith.

 Here are a few shops worth checking out in Jaipur

 Bhuramal Rajmal Surana is one of the oldest jewelers in Jaipur.
 Originally based in Johari Bazaar, they now operate out of their store on JLN Marg.
 They were jewelers of the royal family.
 They are well known for their handmade jewelry pieces like Kundan Meena and Jadau jewelry.
 There are many more jewelry stores in Jaipur.
 Most of the prominent jewelers are located in MI Road and C-Scheme.
 Apart from stores, there are many jewelry boutiques as well in Jaipur.
 Most of these specialize in a specific type of jewelry.